amitopenwriteup/devops-with-ai/n8nagent.md

 ---

-### GitLab returns 404 on file commit

-Check all three of the following:

-- The project ID in the URL is correct
-- The branch name matches exactly (`main` vs `master`)
-- The token has `write_repository` scope enabled

----

-### Ollama returns an empty response
+### Ollama returns an empty or poor-quality response

-Test Ollama directly from your terminal to isolate the issue:
+First, test Ollama directly from your terminal to isolate the issue:

 ```bash
 curl http://localhost:11434/api/generate \